PavlidisLab/markerGeneProfile/README.md

                            removeMinority = TRUE) # removes genes if they are the minority in terms of rotation sign from estimation process
 ```

-Dopamine rgic cell loss is a known effect of Parkinson's Disease.
-To see if this effect can be observed we can look at dopaminergic MGPs in healthy donors vs Parkinson's Disease patients
+Dopamine rgic cell loss is a known effect of Parkinson’s Disease.
+To see
+if this effect can be observed we can look at dopaminergic MGPs in
+healthy donors vs Parkinson’s Disease patients

 ``` r
 library(ggplot2)